FoxxMD/rtl-sdr-icecast-docker/README.md

 # RTL-SDR (FM/HD) Radio Streaming to Icecast

-This [docker-compose.yml](/docker-compose.yml) sample provides all of the services required to use a [RTL-SDR usb dongle](https://www.rtl-sdr.com/about-rtl-sdr/) to tune into a FM HD radio -- or any analogue signal supported by [ShinySDR](https://shinysdr.switchb.org/) (AM, FM, SSB, CW) -- and generate a streaming endpoint that can be consumed by a media player.
+This repository provides a docker-compose stack and all of the configuration necessary to use a [RTL-SDR usb dongle](https://www.rtl-sdr.com/about-rtl-sdr/) to tune into a FM HD radio -- or any analogue signal supported by [ShinySDR](https://shinysdr.switchb.org/) (AM, FM, SSB, CW) -- and generate a streaming endpoint that can be consumed by a media player.

+Additionally, a [yt-dlp](https://github.com/yt-dlp/yt-dlp) container can be enabled to use a cron schedule for saving streams from the icecast endpoint.

 # How It Works